cu-swe4s-fall-2025/assignment-2-python-refresher-hessewithbroej/README.md

 # python-refresher

 ## my_utils.py
-Unit tests added for all functions in my_utils.py
+Unit tests added for all functions in my_utils.py.
+Functional tests added for fire data selection.
+Continuous integration added that runs unit, functional, and style tests on push & pull requests into main.

 ### get_column(file_name, query_column, query_value, result_column)
 function created to enable selection of specified data within a .csv file.
 Can specify the desired value of a specified query column, then return the value in a different specified result column of all rows who match the query criteria.